-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with high-quality information.
-If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at email@example.com!

 The Picky Eater

 Anjali Shah cooks up healthy “husband-approved” recipes for the whole family.
 Shah, a board-certified health coach, promises her tasty meals will satisfy even a junk food addict.
 Shah provides kid-friendly recipes for things like healthier burgers and desserts.
 She offers guides on what to get from restaurants and grocery stores.
 She also sprinkles in some parenting tips and personal stories.
 Her meal plans for the week and fall detox can help you get started and stay on track.

 Tweet her @pickyeaterblog

 Ricki Heller boasts that, “a healthy lifestyle can be sweet.”
 Heller follows an anti-Candida lifestyle.
 That means that she eats to minimize excess Candida yeast in the body.
 Heller’s cut most sugary, yeasty, and moldy foods from her diet.
 She provides tons of recipes, as well as helpful substitution guides.
 Heller also offers fee-based dietary support through her Sweet Life Health Club, special programs, and one-to-one coaching.

 London Health Mum stumbled onto the benefits of a sugar-free lifestyle.
 She began testing dietary changes in hopes of healing her “baby brain,” IBS, and other issues.
 After cutting sugar, she began to feel better.
 She posts on everything from diet to health to fitness and sugar-free parenting.
 Read about her journey and learn tips to help you achieve your sugar-free goals.
 Check out her sugar-free snacking post to help satisfy cravings between meals.